If you are looking for the one of a kind, kid-friendly hike in Utah, I know the place. Hiking at Goblin Valley State Park is just the place.

 How Do I Get to Goblin Valley?

 Not easily.
 This is not your 30-minutes from the city type of hike.
-This is your take-a-long-weekend adventure (while visiting other locations) type of place.
-Goblin Valley State Park is in south, central Utah.
-The closest town is Hanksville which has a population of 219 people according the 2010 census!
+This is your take-a-long weekend adventure (while visiting other locations) type of place.
+Goblin Valley State Park is in the south, central Utah.
+The closest town is Hanksville which has a population of 219 people according to the 2010 census!